Planting calendar

 Can I plant tomatoes directly in the ground in May in Nashville?

-Yes, May is a safe time to transplant tomatoes outdoors as the soil has warmed and frost risk is minimal.
+Yes, May is a safe time to transplant tomato seedlings outdoors after the last frost risk has passed.

 How often should I water container plants in May?

-What common pests should I watch for in May?
+What are common pests to watch for in May?

 Next steps